|

 31.01.08 |

-('Chalky') White.
-He sailed with the NZSCo in the 1950s between
+seaman Patrick ('Chalky') White.
+He sailed with the NZSCo in the

-as I have some of his records and photographs.
-Particularly I like
+of Liverpool as I have some of his records and photographs.

 I work in shipping myself these days as a lawyer for Tanker